Distribution Line Data

 According to the paper:

-The dataset is then validated by comparing the model data to 16 electricity networks across 14 countries representing High, Upper-Middle, Lower-Middle, and Low income groupings.
-Across an equal-area grid (edge length 15 km), it was found that the model showed a predictive accuracy of 75%
+The dataset is then validated by comparing the model data to 16 electricity networks across 14 countries representing High, Upper-Middle, Lower-Middle, and Low-income groupings.
+Across an equal-area grid (edge length 15 km), the model showed a predictive accuracy of 75%

 Sources